Existentially closed locally finite groups: Definable types

 We now turn to the third avenue of \S(0B) to deal with the general and not necessarily symmetric case.
 Can we get uniqueness for non-symmetric $\gS$?
 Can we get every automorphism extendable, etc.?
-At some price, yes.
-A major point in the construction was the use of well ordered index set ($\lambda$ in \ref{a41}(1) or $\alpha^{\cA}$ in general).
-But actually we can use non-well ordered index sets, so those index sets can have automorphisms which help us toward uniqueness.
+The answer is that at some price, yes.
+A major point in the construction was the use of linear well ordered index set ($\lambda$ in \ref{a41}(1) or $\alpha^{\cA}$ in general).
+But actually we can use linear non-well ordered index sets, so those index sets can have automorphisms which help us toward uniqueness.
 The solution here is not peculiar to locally finite groups.

-\begin{definition} We say $(I,E)$ is $\lambda$-suitable \when \, (we may omit $\lambda$ when $\lambda = |I|$, we may write $(I,P_i)_{i < \lambda}$ with $\langle P_i:i < \lambda\rangle$ listing the $E$-equivalence classes (with no repetitions)): \mn \begin{enumerate} \item[$(a)$] $I$ is a linear order \sn \item[$(b)$] $E$ is an equivalence relation on $I$ with $\lambda$ equivalence classes \sn \item[$(c)$] every permutation of $I/E$ is induced by some automorphism of the linear order which preserves equivalence and non-equivalence by $E$ \sn \item[$(d)$] each $E$-equivalence class has cardinality $|I|$. \end{enumerate} \end{definition}
+\begin{definition} We say $(I,E)$ is $\lambda$-suitable \when \, (we may omit $\lambda$ when $\lambda = |I|$, we may write $(I,P_i)_{i < \lambda}$ with $\langle P_i:i < \lambda\rangle$ listing the $E$-equivalence classes (with no repetitions)): \mn \begin{enumerate} \item[$(a)$] $I$ is a linear order; \sn \item[$(b)$] $E$ is an equivalence relation on $I$ with $\lambda$ equivalence classes; \sn \item[$(c)$] every permutation of $I/E$ is induced by some automorphism of the linear order which preserves equivalence and non-equivalence by $E$; \sn \item[$(d)$] each $E$-equivalence class has cardinality $|I|$. \end{enumerate} \end{definition}